chaos4ros2/moveit2_python/README.md

 ## Node
 Only included conversion core by Boost:Python now.

-so nothing will happen but launch a node named "moveit_python_wrapper".
+So nothing will happen but launch a node named "moveit_python_wrapper".